All Episodes

 He appeared with a group of donors in New York last night.

-And he he made a joke that he should export some East Coast voters to the Midwest to increase Democrats' power in Washington.
+And he made a joke that he should export some East Coast voters to the Midwest to increase Democrats' power in Washington.

-So we got more votes here than we need.
+He said, we got more votes here than we need.

 We don't need all these votes.

-Wouldn't it be great if we could move some of these excess votes in New York City to the Midwest.
+Wouldn't it be great if we could move some of these excess votes in New York City to the Midwest?

 We would be doing okay.

-Now forget the creepy re-education schools.
+Now, forget the creepy re-education schools.

 If they paid for your education, if you got any sort of assistance for your education, they were going to appoint you in exchange for a specialty.